-The first answer (6 weeks ago) was Near Death.
-The second answer (5 weeks ago) was Thief of Thieves.
-The third answer (4 weeks ago) was Mind The Gap.
-The fourth answer (3 weeks ago) was Batwoman.
-The fifth answer (2 weeks ago) was Invincible.
-And the sixth answer (last week) was Daredevil.
+The first answer (7 weeks ago) was Near Death.
+The second answer (6 weeks ago) was Thief of Thieves.
+The third answer (5 weeks ago) was Mind The Gap.
+The fourth answer (4 weeks ago) was Batwoman.
+The fifth answer (3 weeks ago) was Invincible.
+The sixth answer (2 weeks ago) was Daredevil.
+And the seventh answer (last week) was Morning Glories.
 So those aren't the answer this week.
 What is?
 Have fun finding out!

 Meanwhile the ever-delightful pucklady will be hosting Sunday Puzzle in my absence, so you're in for some fun times!
 Be sure to look for the Sunday Puzzle diary each week.

 Enjoy tonight's puzzle, and I'll be back posting live on September 16.